 (12) Emergency work to protect life, limb or property, and emergency repairs; however, if the land disturbing activity would have required an approved erosion and sediment control plan, if the activity were not an emergency, the land area disturbed shall be shaped and stabilized in accordance with the requirement of the plan approving authority.

 The administrator shall be responsible for determining whether or not a particular activity falls within one of the exemptions listed above.

 (a) An approved erosion and sediment control plan is required under this article, for any land disturbing activity other than that specified within Sec.
-26-35.
+26-35 or as permitted pursuant to an approved agreement in lieu of a plan.
 The plan shall detail those methods and techniques to be utilized in the control of erosion and sedimentation; and as a minimum requirement, the plan shall follow the minimum standards established by state erosion and sediment control regulations and presented in chapter 8 of the Orange County Erosion and Sediment Control Handbook, as defined in Sec.
 26-33.
 Approved standards and specifications for control techniques to be utilized in preparing the plan are set forth in chapter 3 of the handbook.

 (b) County officers, departments and agencies authorized under any other laws to issue building or other permits for activities which involve any land-disturbing activity shall not issue any such permit unless the applicant submits with his application an approved erosion and sediment control plan and a copy of the permit issued pursuant to Sec.
 26-40.